Coolzak/Coursera/README.md

 # Coursera
 Learning to programming by Python.
+Class&amp;Homeworks

-Class&amp;Homeworks In this repository gethered all my mini projects where done due the course
+In this repository gethered all my mini project files that were done due the Coursera course